zebadoba/RTTD-test/noob_README.md

     git checkout v0.10.9 [this is the last stable version of 0.10] ./configure
     make
-This will take a while . . .
+This will take a while . . . like 2+ hours

     sudo make install

 Then, check if node was installed correctly:

     node -v

+It will return your version if all went well.

 Install npm.

-    apt-get install npm
+    sudo apt-get install npm

 Then, check if node was installed correctly: